fbpx

 • Stay Vigilant for Red Flags

 When dealing with an estate, be cautious of unusual events like unknown individuals or inconsistencies in paperwork.
-Look for red flags like wills with unknown beneficiaries, typos, or untraceable witnesses.
+Look for red flags like Wills with unknown beneficiaries, typos, or untraceable witnesses.
 Report suspicions to Action Fraud or the police.

 Next steps to your protection